What is a Purchasing Card?

 - Review information submitted by the cardholder.
-At a bare minimum, the
+The

 supervisor should compare receipts to the bank statement submitted by the

 Cardholder no less than quarterly.
-Sign bank statement to acknowledge review.
+Sign and date bank statement to acknowledge review.

 - Verify purchases are for University business.
 Apply signature to bank statement

 to certify the purchases are for University business purposes and comply with

 - If it is determined that personal or other unauthorized charges are occurring on

 the card, then appropriate steps, up to and including dismissal, will be taken to resolve the misuse/abuse of the card.

 - The supervisor is responsible for notifying the Purchasing Card Administrator of